srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     The **SetDesiredPropertyUpdateCallbackAsync** method is used to set up the **DesiredPropertyUpdateCallback** event handler to receive device twin desired property changes.
 This code configures **deviceClient** to call a method named **OnDesiredPropertyChanged** when a device twin property change event is received.

-    Now that the **SetDesiredPropertyUpdateCallbackAsync** method is in place to set up the event handler, we need to create the **OnDesiredPropertyChanged** method that it calls.
+    Now that the **SetDesiredPropertyUpdateCallbackAsync** method is in place to set up the event handler, you need to create the **OnDesiredPropertyChanged** method that it calls.

+1. Locate the `// INSERT OnDesiredPropertyChanged method below here` comment.

-1. To complete the setup of the event handler, enter the following code beneath the `// INSERT OnDesiredPropertyChanged method below here` comment:
+1. To complete the setup of the event handler, enter the following code:

     ```csharp
     private static async Task OnDesiredPropertyChanged(TwinCollection desiredProperties, object userContext)